Ranjana Mehta, PhD

 PRIMARY APPOINTMENT

-Professor, Department of Industrial and Systems Engineering
+Department of Industrial and Systems Engineering, College of Engineering

-Engineering profile Research lab Google Scholar
+Engineering profile Research lab Publications

 EDUCATION